7k7/Basic_HTML_and_JavaScript_1/README.md

 # Basic_HTML_and_JavaScript_1
- Basic HTML, CSS, and JS assignments
+ Basic HTML, CSS, and JS assignments folder.
+ This is where I keep assignments for current course HTML and CSS.